 For more information about the water-borne diseases, please also visit the blog on Water-Borne Diseases in India and Top 5 Water Related Diseases in India.

-So far water-related diseases have plagued many Indians.
-There is still concern for the availability of fresh and good quality drinking water to all Indians.
-If water supply, sanitation, hygiene and water resource management can be improved than at least10 percent of diseases worldwide could be avoided.
+There is still concern about the availability of fresh and good quality drinking water to all Indians.
+If water supply, sanitation, hygiene and water resource management can be improved than at least 10 per cent of diseases worldwide could be avoided.